 Abbreviated verb forms are really much in use in American English.
 It is important to learn telling and using them.
 For irregular verbs, we have appendixes with high and low, or back and front vowel patterns.
 We take the exercises in our minds, as in our Mind practice.
 More→.

-People who learn isolated tenses, as the Present Simple, Present Progressive and so forth, may consider it difficult to use the Aspects to express own views.
-We can think about the Simple, Progressive, and Perfect — together, as variables that we can easily choose in real time.
-It can be good time and no strenuous work.
+We can think about the Simple, Progressive, and Perfect — together, as variables that we choose in real time.
+It can be good time and in truth, no effort at all.
 More→

 We have a little exercise on Aspect pattern build, before we reckon on Aspect use.
 To get along at school, we think about grammar labels, that is, if patterns are the Simple, Progressive, Future, Past, or another — the way as in our Mind Practice, 3 minutes to read. ■→More